Al Haft: Haft's Acre

-Founding of the National Wrestling Alliance (1948)
+National Wrestling Alliance

-In 1948 Haft jointed four fellow, prominent wrestling promoters (including Pinkie George to form the National Wrestling Alliance.
-In September of the same year, Pinkie George was the first NWA President and Haft was elected the Vice President.
+In 1948, Haft joined other prominent wrestling promoters (Pinkie George, Tony Stecher, Max "Squire" Clayton, George Simpson, Harry Light, Sam Muchnick) as a charter member of the National Wrestling Alliance.
+Pinkie George was its first president, and Haft was elected vice-president.
 The newly formed outfit was to operate talent exchanges, establish a territorial system and recognise one world champion per weight class.
-The NWA soon grew to become the largest body in professional wrestling, with recognised territories throughout the United States, Canada, Mexico and Japan.
+The NWA soon grew to become the largest body in professional wrestling, with recognised territories throughout the US, Canada, Mexico and Japan.

 Haft's MWA World Heavyweight Champion Orville Brown defeated Otto Kuss in a match soon thereafter and was crowned the inaugural NWA World Heavyweight Champion, merging the MWA with the NWA.
 Towards the end of November 1949, Brown suffered injuries in an automobile accident and the promoters of the NWA met in St. Louis to recognize Lou Thesz as the World Heavyweight Champion.
-During this, George and Haft were also re-elected to their positions of President and Vice President.
+During this, George and Haft were also re-elected to their positions of president and vice-president.
 The organization remained the largest governing body in the sport until the mid-1980s national expansion of Vince McMahon's World Wrestling Federation.
 By that time, Haft had long since retired from the business.